WriteAPrisoner.com: Media

 The site received national media attention in July 2003 when Susan Smith, a young mother convicted of killing her children, posted a profile seeking pen-pals, which received 800,000 hits.
 Smith received more than 6,000 letters in response to her profile.
 The South Carolina Department of Corrections issued a press release related to the incident.
 WriteAPrisoner.com removed the profile at Smith's request.
 The site received some criticism when its spokesperson used the term "freak show" to describe the media coverage of the Susan Smith story.
 The site later issued a press release apologizing and stating that the term had been taken out of context.

 The site has been featured on many programs including 20/20 and E!
 True Hollywood Story.
 In March 2006, the site made local news when it posted a profile for Adrian Peeler, who was convicted in the killing of an eight-year-old boy and his mother.
 The site immediately removed Peeler's profile when the story was featured in the Connecticut Post.
 The site had also featured a profile for Peeler's brother, Russell Peeler, who was involved in the murder.
 His profile was also removed by the site.
-Several states have placed a ban on inmate penpal sites in response to these issues, which the site owner has stated is a violation of the First Amendment.
+Several states have placed a ban on inmate penpal sites in response to these issues, which the site founder has stated is a violation of the First Amendment.

 On October 28, 2014, Lifetime aired the Prison Wives Club reality show, which features some couples from WriteAPrisoner.com in the series.
 Artist Benjamin Wills' popular exhibit Airplanes at the Kansas City Public Library featured paper airplanes made by inmates contacted through the site.
 In 2019, Netflix released a new show, Exhibit A, in which an inmate from WriteAPrisoner.com was featured in the first episode.
 The third and fourth season of WE tv's Love After Lockup also featured inmates from the site.

 Some controversies involved claims of inmates misleading the public.
 When the state of Missouri investigated claims that several dozen female inmates were deceiving male pen pals, the proactive response of the site resulted in a positive response by the public.
 A study conducted by the University of Louisville reported that not all inmates on the site accurately reported their crimes or release dates at one point.
 However, this study was rebutted by the site.
 WriteAPrisoner.com provides a link from each inmate's profile to his or her respective department of corrections website so the public can verify the information.
 Studies have confirmed the act of maintaining a pen-pal relationship for an inmate has had proven benefits to the inmate's well-being, reform, and recovery from substance abuse.
 Some inmates have used the website to gain support from the public to help overturn wrongful convictions.
 Others found freedom through the site after their profiles attracted the attention of attorneys and human rights groups.

 In 2020, TikTok users discovered the site, generating more than 65 million views, with the trend continuing.